BJP deploys over 1,500 of its workers on Delhi polling day

 Explained: Why Delhi Assembly Election is a vital one

-Meanwhile at least 10-15 party workers have been deployed near each polling booth in Delhi.
+Meanwhile, at least 10-15 party workers have been deployed near each polling booth in Delhi.
 This is to ensure that there is a massive turnout of the voters.
 Prior to this during the campaign, the party has campaigned at the grassroots levels.
 Shah too has campaigned extensively and has held nukkad or corner meetings too.